Overview

 Create-A-Team

-The game had a "blank" team that you could create from scratch and either play as them yourself or let the computer take over.
-You could change player numbers, names, positions, and ratings.
+The game has a "blank" team that the player can create from scratch and either play as them or let the computer take over.
+It's possible to change player numbers, names, positions, and ratings.

 Field Conditions

-The game had four different field conditions options: hot, rain, snow, or cold and windy.
+The game has four different field conditions options: hot, rain, snow, or cold and windy.

 Quarter Length

-There were four different quarter length options: 8, 10, 12, or 15 minute quarters.
+There are four different quarter length options: 8, 10, 12, or 15 minute quarters.

 Playbook Creator

-Although the game comes with two playbooks, one for offense and one for defense, there is a play creator for anybody to create there own.
+Although the game comes with two playbooks, one for offense and one for defense, there is a play creator for anybody to create their own.

 Save System

-Players could save their games at any time using a separate disk.
+Players can save their games at any time using a separate disk.

 Other Options